The founding partners of the practice are Abigail Ashton and Andrew Porter.

 Ashton and Porter have also taught at various schools of architecture and design including visiting Professorships at the Staedel Academy in Frankfurt am Maim; they currently teach at the Bartlett School of Architecture UCL.
 They jointly teach Diploma Unit 21 and Porter is Deputy Director of Post Professional Masters Programmes at the Bartlett.

-Current and past include:
+Current and past staff include:

 Chia Yi Chou